 What is Dall-E and what it’ll do for Microsoft 365 customers

-You’re going to hear a lot about Dall-E in the coming weeks and months because Microsoft is adding it to new services for Microsoft 365 (Designer) and Bing.
-Before the Redmond hype gets too enthusiastic, let’s look at what Dall-E is, what it can do for you and the fun to be had.
+Microsoft is adding Dall-E to new services for Microsoft 365 (Designer), Bing and Office (starting with Word).
+Let’s look at what Dall-E is, what it can do for you and the fun to be had.

 In short, Dall-E turns text into an image with often good and sometimes funny results.